Akron Public Library

 If an individual or group needs to cancel a scheduled Community Room reservation date, it must be done at least 24 hours in advance of the scheduled meeting.
 Failure to notify the library may result in a non-refundable deposit.

 Individuals or groups renting the community room are responsible for cleaning up and leaving the facilities as they were found, including the placement of tables and chairs.
-Nothing may be affixed or mounted in any way to the walls.
-Decorations and posters are not to be tacked onto the walls, woodwork or ceilings.
-Nails screws, tape, and staples are not to be used.
+Nothing may be affixed or mounted in any way to the walls or ceiling tiles.
+Nails, screws, and staples are not to be used.
 No equipment or furniture may be taken from the premises.
 All lights must be turned off when leaving and all trash must be taken from the premises.

 If kitchen facilities are used, they must be left clean, with all counters and sinks wiped clean, along with the stove, microwave and refrigerator.
 No food is to be left in the refrigerator.